 - Pressure to perform or be perfect in order to mitigate their parent’s disappointment or familial tension

 It’s important to acknowledge that these feelings are all valid and very natural.
 Feeling anger, bitterness or disappointment does not make you an uncaring sibling.
 Understanding how you feel — and why you feel these troubling emotions — is necessary for your own emotional health.
-Many support groups available for families, and specifically siblings, of addicts.
+Many support groups are available for families, and specifically siblings, of addicts.
 Research and reach out to one if you feel the need to unpack some of these dynamics.

-How to Help Your Alcoholic Sibling
+How to Help Your Sibling With an Alcohol Addiction

 Of course, that doesn’t mean you should carry the burden for their successes or failures.
 You cannot control the relationship or your sibling’s choices — the only decision you can make and enforce is the boundaries you put up for yourself.

 If needed, be ready to stage an intervention lovingly or walk alongside them during their treatment program.
 Many programs include family therapy sessions, and your willingness to participate in these sessions could speak volumes to your sibling.